Which is better, Laminine or 4-Life Transfer Factor?

 Available testimonies | Yes and exaggerated | Yes but limited |

-Primary source | Extact from a fertilized 9-days old egg | Blood derived transfer factors |
+Primary source | Extract from a fertilized 9-days old egg | Blood-derived transfer factors |

-Serving suggestions | 2 – 4 capsules per day | 3 capsules per day |
+Serving suggestions | 2 – 4 capsules per day | Three capsules per day |

 Generic Whitepapers | Several | Several |